ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/DEVELOPERS.md

 ## Architecture Overview

-SimpleRTOS is built using a modular architecture with the following key components:
+Arthashila is built using a modular architecture with the following key components:

 1. **Main Application (main.py)**
    - Serves as the entry point and initializes the Streamlit UI